Bachelor of Science: Five years

-Cuba (five years), Greece (four or five years), Peru, Argentina, Colombia (starting to change to 4 years), Brazil (five years), Mexico (4.5 years), Chile, Venezuela (five years), Egypt (four or five years), Haiti (four or five years).
+Canada (except Quebec, four or five years), Cuba (five years), Greece (four or five years), Peru, Argentina, Colombia (five years), Brazil (four or five years), Mexico (four or five years), Chile (five or six years), Venezuela (five years), Egypt (four or five years), Haiti (four or five years), Iran (four or five years), the Philippines (four or five years).

-Nigeria (four to five years), 6 months dedicated to SIWES (Students Industrial Work Exchange Scheme) but for most sciences and all engineering courses only.
+Bangladesh (four or five years), Pakistan (four or five years), Indonesia (four or five years), Nigeria (four or five years), six months dedicated to SIWES (Students Industrial Work Exchange Scheme) but for most sciences and all engineering courses only.
 A semester for project work/thesis not excluding course work during the bachelor thesis.
-Excluding 1 year for the compulsory National Youth Service Corps (NYSC), para-military and civil service.
+Excluding one year for the compulsory National Youth Service Corps (NYSC), para-military and civil service.

 North Macedonia, Sierra Leone (four years dedicated to coursework), Slovenia (four or five years), Sudan (five years for BSc honours degree and four years for BSc ordinary degree), and Syria.

 In Algeria, the student presents a thesis in front of a Jury at the end of the fifth year.

 Some universities in Canada (such as University of British Columbia and Vancouver Island University) have most of their science and applied science students extend their degree by a year compared to other institutions.

 Six years

-In Chile, some undergraduate majors such as engineering and geology are designed as 6-year programs.
-However, in practice it is not uncommon for students to complete such programs over the course of 10 years, while studying full-time without leaves of absence.
-This is in part due to a strict grading system where the highest grade of a typical class can be as low as 60% (C-) and the high frequency of protests and strikes organized by student federations and teacher unions, such as the 2011–13 Chilean student protests.
+In Chile, some undergraduate majors such as engineering and geology are designed as six-year programs.
+However, in practice it is not uncommon for students to complete such programs over the course of ten years, while studying full-time without leaves of absence.
+This is in part due to a strict grading system where the highest grade of a typical class can be as low as 60% (C-).

 There are studies that suggest a direct correlation between reduced social mobility and differences unique to the Chilean higher education system.